seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 This burden is exacerbated by the exposure of internal structures, limiting even the development within NumPy, such as the addition of new sorting methods.
+> Why are you suddenly talking about datetimes?
+Is this part of an example form before?
+If yes, then you have make it flow better.
+If not, then motivate why you're talking about datetimes now.

-There are many aspects which limitat the creation of new user defined
+There are many factors which limit the creation of new user defined
 datatypes:

-* The definition of casting for flexible user types is either impossible or so complex that it has never been attempted.
+* Creating casting rules for flexible user types is either impossible or so complex that it has never been attempted.
-* Type promotion, the operation deciding that adding float and integer values should return a float value, is very valuable for datatypes defined within NumPy but is limited in scope for user defined datatypes.
+* Type promotion, e.g. the operation deciding that adding float and integer values should return a float value, is very valuable for datatypes defined within NumPy, but is limited in scope for user defined datatypes.
-* There is a general issue that most operation where multiple datatypes may interact, are written in a monolithic manner.
-This works well for the simple numerical types, but does not extend well even for the current strings and datetimes.
+* There is a general issue that most operations where multiple datatypes may interact, are written in a monolithic manner.
+This works well for the simple numerical types, but does not extend well, even for current strings and datetimes.
-* The current design means that a unit datatype is not able to define a ``.to_si()`` method to easily find the datatype which would represent the same values in SI units.
+* In the current design, a unit datatype cannot have a ``.to_si()`` method to easily find the datatype which would represent the same values in SI units.

-* Datatypes wrapping existing python types would enable better and simple support for example for variable length strings, or arrays containing arbitrary precision numbers.
+>>>Datatypes wrapping existing python types would enable better and simple support for example for variable length strings, or arrays containing arbitrary precision numbers.

 The need to solve these issues is apparent in that there are multiple projects implementing physical units as an array-like class instead of a datatype, which would be the more natural solution.

-To address these issues in NumPy multiple development stages are required:
+To address these issues in NumPy, multiple development stages are required:

 * Phase I: Restructure and extend the datatype infrastructure